Nina Robertson

-Nina Josie Robertson (born 21 October 1996) is an Australian beauty pageant titleholder who won Miss Earth Australia 2017.
+Nina Josie Robertson (born 21 October 1996) is an Australian model and beauty pageant titleholder who won Miss Earth Australia 2017.
 She represented Australia at the Miss Earth 2017 pageant in the Philippines.

 Life and career

 Early life

 Robertson is the youngest of the three children to an Australian father and a Filipino mother from Mandaluyong.
 She can speak English and Filipino.
-She is currently a college student in the University of Melbourne.
+She studied at the University of Melbourne.

 Pageantry

 Mutya ng Pilipinas 2015

 Robertson previously competed in Mutya ng Pilipinas 2015 pageant held in Resorts World Manila in Pasay, Philippines on August 2, 2015.
 She was awarded the title Mutya ng Overseas Community being a representative of Overseas Filipinos in Australia.

 Miss Earth Australia 2017

 Robertson won the title of Miss Earth Australia 2017 against 21 candidates during the pageant finale held in The Grand Ballroom in Crowne Plaza Terrigal in New South Wales on September 2, 2017.

 Miss Earth 2017

 Robertson represented Australia at the international Miss Earth 2017 pageant in Pasay, Philippines and competed with 84 delegates.
 She won the elemental title Miss Earth – Air 2017 during the pageant final.

 She also bagged the following awards: